GiadaLalli/JINet/README.md

 # JINet

-Easily run any analysis script where you are.
+Easily run any analysis scripts where you are.

 ## Development